-The University has a number of resources available to support individuals who may have been subjected to rape, domestic violence, dating violence, sexual assault and stalking.
-These resources include access to mental and physical health providers as well as to procedures for adjudicating complaints of sexual harassment within the University and through the criminal justice system.
+The University has a number of resources available to support individuals who may have been subjected to sexual harassment, rape, domestic violence, dating violence, sexual assault and stalking.
+These resources include access to mental and physical health providers as well as to procedures for adjudicating complaints of sexual misconduct within the University and through the criminal justice system.
 Resources include: